Steam Fair FM's regular daily presenters are here.

 An important man for our advertisers – Chris produces most of the commercials you hear on Steam Fair FM.
 A radio industry veteran, Chris spent many years as Head of Commercial Production at the Viking Radio group in Hull, and has received many industry awards for his work.
-In 2013, Patrick Heeley convinced him to join the presentation team, and he will be hosting the "Midnight Steam Party" every night from 10.30pm to the wee small hours!
+In 2013, Patrick Heeley convinced him to join the presentation team, hosting the "Midnight Steam Party" from 10.30pm to the wee small hours

 A historian of Offshore Pirate Radio, Chris owns one of the largest collections of 60s pirate radio memorabilia “Flashback 67”, which he has exhibited up and down the country, marking the 50th anniversary of the pirate radio revolution.